wtworden/regina_for_tnorm/README.rst

 interact with it programmatically without writing any C++ code.

 The program `Tnorm` requires Regina 6.X as a dependency, since Regina >=7 does not support transversely oriented spun normal surfaces.
-Since version 6.X or Regina is no longer maintained elsewhere, this repo is an attempt to maintain Regina 6.X in a form that will allow Tnorm to use it as a dependency.
+Since version 6.X of Regina is no longer maintained elsewhere, this repo is an attempt to maintain Regina 6.X in a form that will allow Tnorm to use it as a dependency.
 It is not recommended to install this version of Regina directly.
 For a current version of Regina that can easily be